shawnk80/rock-scissors-paper/README.md

 - Computer Throw

 ## Release 2: User Profile
 Use `create-react-app` to create a new front end for our rock, scissors, paper game.
-After a user logs into the site they should be taken to a profile page that has the following:
+The main page should have the following:
 - Their username
 - The number of games they've won so far
 - The number of games they've lost so far